 - Replication Packages

 everything that educators and professionals need to replicate successful outreach activities

 - Searchable Knowledge Base of questions and answers, case studies, and promising practices

-- Proceedings of capacity-building institutes exploring issues related to students with disabilities and computing fields
+- Proceedings of capacity building institutes exploring issues related to students with disabilities

-- Videos of students with disabilities including veterans, pursuing computing careers and of accessibility guidelines
+- Videos of accessibility guidelines and students with disabilities, including veterans, pursuing computing careers

 Impact of Our Work

 AccessComputing outcomes benefit society by

 - making computing opportunities available to more citizens and